-The Jack Clemo Poetry Award was established in 2009 in honour of the astounding and exquisitely gifted poet, Jack Clemo who honoured us in being a member.
+The Jack Clemo Poetry Award was established in 1995 in honour of the astounding and exquisitely gifted poet, Jack Clemo who honoured us in being a member.
+It was first run for a number of years by Coral Rumble.

-This award is run by member and director, Tony Jasper.
+This award is currently run by member and director, Tony Jasper.

 Jack Clemo, ‘Poet of the Clay’, was one of Britain’s foremost poets.